PHeonix25/PHeonix25.github.io/_posts/2019-01-07-Time-for-a-new-introduction.md

 # Cool, so that means...?

 I found that a lot of the events that I enjoyed the most this year, were when I had the ability to tell stories from my heart.
-Addressing an engaged crowd with something as simple as an introduction to a department meeting, as storied as sharing the history of my company with new-joiners, entertaining people by being jovial at a work function, sharing tales of my failures with new developers from a completely different background, and even when I used 300+ slides in a guest lecture on decision making and continuous delivery from the perspective of a fast-moving company.
+Addressing an engaged crowd with something as simple as an introduction to a department meeting, or as storied as sharing the history of my company with new-joiners, or as entertaining as being an MC at an amazing work function, or sharing my failures with new developers from a completely different background ...and even that one time I used 300+ slides in a guest lecture on "decision making and continuous delivery from the perspective of a fast-moving company".
 These were all awesome.

 The key to most of my highlights in 2018?